newcloudtechnologies/memlimiter/README.md

 * The higher the $C_{p}$ is, the lower the $RSS$ consumption.
 * Too low and too high $C_{p}$ values cause self-oscillation of control parameters.
 * Disabling MemLimiter causes OOM.

+## TODO

+* Extend middleware.Middleware to support more frameworks.
+* Add GOGC limitations to prevent death spirals.
+* Add generic backpressure interface to let application make their own decisions in case if memory's exhausted.

+Your PRs are welcome!